 Mondrem is named after the ancient forests of Mondrem and Mara in Cheshire.
 The word ‘Mondrem’ has connotations of joy, humanity and happiness.
 As Margaret Nixon writes in A Happy Place: The History of a Cheshire Parish, regardless of the circumstances in which the forest existed, it continued to thrive as a place of happiness – and this is exactly the doctrine that Mondrem CIC aspire to.
 In a time which can be taxing on public bodies, we are determined to continue the legacy that public services can be places of happiness, for everyone, no matter what.

-People are at the heart of what Mondrem CIC do, which is why we are a community interest company, or CIC for short.
-We want to support and bring together our communities through different community interest projects and activities, and work with local undergraduates and graduates from our office on Keele University campus.
+Being a Community Interest Company (CIC) means we can support and bring together our communities through different community interest projects and activities, and work with local undergraduates and graduates from our office on Keele University campus.
 We want to showcase the difference that CICs can make by creating professionally rewarding and community driven places of happiness.
-Becoming a CIC helped us to feel a little bit more like ourselves, making sure our name reflects how we feel and what we want to achieve.

 When she was 10 years old, Katy was diagnosed with a rare brain cancer that would be difficult to remove.
 She was given only a few months to live.
 From that moment until the end of her life 37 years later, Katy received outstanding care and support from great people and great public services.
 It gave her a life she might never have had.
 And it gave her family joy they might never have known.
 But in that time, without intent, some otherwise great public services also caused Katy and her family unnecessary pain and anguish.